MoarTube/MoarTube-Node/README.md

 Below is an example of a moartube-node systemd service unit file

-Make any necessary changes and paste into the nano text editor
+Make any necessary changes and paste it into the nano text editor

 ```
 [Unit]